 Jesus also talked about those who may initially respond positively to the gospel, and yet never really be saved.
 The parable of the sower in Matthew 13 talks about this.
 We see one example in Judas, who was a disciple of Jesus and yet betrayed Him.
 Judas appeared to follow Jesus, yet he ultimately did not truly believe Him.
 In John 6 we learn about people who had followed Jesus and listened to His teachings, but Jesus knew that some of them didn't believe, and many then turned away from Him.

 Salvation is by God's grace alone and received through faith.
 Faith implies some action on our part, it is a reliance on God.
 Belief unto salvation is a belief that transforms us.
 It isn't an intellectual agreement only, but a recognition of our hopelessness apart from God and His gracious offer to save us.
 Then we act on that belief by putting our faith in Jesus.
-As a result, we are born again, invited into relationship with God, and our lives are changed.
+As a result, we are born again, brought into reconciled relationship with God, given the indwelling Holy Spirit, and our lives are changed (Romans 8:29–30; Ephesians 1:3–14; 2:16–22; 4:17–24; Philippians 1:6; 2:12–13; 1 Peter 1:3–9, 13–25).

 What is faith in Jesus?
 What does it mean to have faith in Jesus?